Best Stained Glass Grinder For Quality And Value

 Once you have one you’ll wonder how you did without!
-There are also many other creative things you can do with a grinder, for example drilling and bevelling.
+Did you know there are many other creative things you can do with a stained glass grinder, for example drilling holes and bevelling?

 The main things to consider when thinking of buying a grinder are:

 - power (or torque)

-- whether it can easily be adapted for drilling or beveling
+- whether it can easily be adapted for drilling or bevelling

 - the availability of replacement bits

-Compatibility with other manufacturers’ products is also worth thinking about as you may want to benefit from specialist stained glass grinder accessories such as drilling bits and ripple bits for textured glass.
+Compatibility with other manufacturers’ products is also worth thinking about.
+You may want to benefit from specialist stained glass grinder accessories such as drilling bits and ripple bits for textured glass.